 What defines a 'Hong Kong-er'?
 Does it refer to a certain race or skin tone?
 Or does it simply imply those who love Hong Kong?
 Whilst there is no definite answer to this question, the only way to explore the meaning of our identity and preserve the uniqueness of Hong Kong as a multicultural global city is to understand the bits and pieces of our society proactively.
 As we start to empathise with one another, however, have we ever prejudged minorities before understanding their culture thoroughly?
 Have we excluded them from our circles just because of their races?

-Dialogues with Ethnic Minorities @ Yau Tsim Mong opens with a moderated Panel Discussion with 6 renowned cross-sector thought-leaders who will share their insights into the typical lives and challenges of Hong Kong ethnic minorities, and explore different opportunities to promote multicultural inclusion in our communities.
-It is then followed by"Unusual Conversations”, where the speakers, participants, and ethnic minority guests from the local community will get together in breakout groups to have purposeful and close dialogues.
-These conversations will bring together people from different walks of life for insightful discussions on the following topics about Hong Kong's ethnic minorities, including "Inclusive Education & Career", "Community Participation", "Women & Girls", and "Elderly Care".
+Dialogues with Ethnic Minorities @ Yau Tsim Mong opened with a moderated Panel Discussion with 6 renowned cross-sector thought-leaders who have shared their insights into the typical lives and challenges of Hong Kong ethnic minorities, and explored different opportunities to promote multicultural inclusion in our communities.
+It was then followed by"Unusual Conversations”, where the speakers, participants, and ethnic minority guests from the local community got together in breakout groups to have purposeful and close dialogues.
+These conversations have brough together people from different walks of life for insightful discussions on the following topics about Hong Kong's ethnic minorities, including "Inclusive Education & Career", "Community Participation", "Women & Girls", and "Elderly Care".